 Welcome back to our continuing coverage and analysis of each week’s new episode of Sharp Objects!
 We’re officially in the home stretch now with only two more episodes remaining.
 This week’s episode did move the story forward, both with the characters and the plot, but perhaps more than any other episode so far left us with some really stunning visual sequences.
 Watching Camille and Amma skate through the town, for example, just looked hauntingly perfect.
 The mood, the lighting, the music — that scene hit on all cylinders.
 When I think back on this show years from now, that image will likely be what goes through my mind.
-I know critics of the show have complained about the pacing, which is an argument I completely disagree with, but the show’s ability to take the time to build characters, continue to build the setting as a character of its own, and give us visual joys instead of nonstop exposition is a strength and not a flaw in my opinion.
+I know critics of the show have complained about the pacing—which is an argument I disagree entirely with—but the show’s ability to take the time to build characters, continue to develop the setting as a character of its own.
+It gives us visual joys instead of nonstop exposition is a strength and not a flaw, in my opinion.
 Alright, hopping off my soapbox now — let’s get into it.

-I’ve long been of the opinion that by coming home and being surrounded by all this pain and tragedy, Camille is slowly waking up.
+I’ve long believed that by coming home and being surrounded by all this pain and tragedy, Camille is slowly waking up.
 She’s remembering things, leaving her mental and emotional fog behind and most importantly, is healing.
 Camille’s self-harm extends beyond the cutting.
 The excessive drinking has kept her numb, being far away from her hometown has allowed her to detach, and the walls that surround her heart and mind have been impenetrable for a long time now.

 Now back at home, she’s confronting her mother and learning more about her past.
 She’s slowly opening her heart to Richard in a way she probably hasn’t in a long time, if ever.
 In this episode, Camille is connecting with Amma in a way she probably thought she never could again with a sister, especially after witnessing the suicide of her roommate at the hospital.
 Up until the final moments of this episode, I was convinced that Camille’s connection to Amma would be the focal point of this analysis.
 Then we saw the little girl, the ghost of Marian, Camille’s deceased sister.